aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

 Before fitting, the engine opens FITS through the Astropy support already used by indi-allsky.
 Primary and image-extension headers are merged.
-It requires an explicit ASI676MC identity, `BAYERPAT=RGGB`, RAW16 even dimensions, 1x1 binning, zero Bayer offsets, and finite positive exposure plus finite non-negative gain.
+It requires an explicit ASI676MC identity or, for a camera-bound manual upload only, generic legacy indi-allsky identity.
+It also requires `BAYERPAT=RGGB`, RAW16 even dimensions, 1x1 binning, zero Bayer offsets, and finite positive exposure plus finite non-negative gain.
 Repaired FITS marked `ASI676FX` and conflicting camera identities are rejected.
 Decoded image size is bounded independently of the compressed upload size.
 Every usable frame is classified with the same signature implementation used by live processing.

 A successful calibration requires: